cisco/mindmeld/mindmeld-ui/README.md

 ```

 ### 4. Navigate the app
-First, you will need to run the Mindmeld app.
+First, you will need to run the MindMeld app.
 If you are developing locally, you can do:

 ```
 python -m [app-name] run`